petebankhead/2022-image-processing-overview/intro.md

 This is a (very) brief overview of key image processing terms for pathologists interested in digital pathology.

 Here, I have used [NumPy](https://numpy.org), [SciPy](https://scipy.org) and [scikit-image](https://scikit-image.org) for image processing.

 Thanks to [Jupyter Book](https://jupyterbook.org), the {guilabel}`Click to show` buttons can be used to view the original Python code used to generate each image.

 > The example Ki67 image is extracted from OS-2.ndpi.
 > The original whole slide image is part of the OpenSlide freely-distributed data (https://openslide.org).
+>
+> You can find a more extensive introduction to bioimage analysis at https://bioimagebook.github.io/

 ```{code-cell} ipython3
 :tags: [hide-input]